Siriusq/cv/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master of Science in Software Development
+    - course: MSc in Software Development
       institution: University of Glasgow
       year: 2022
-    - course: Bachelor of Architecture
+    - course: BSc in Architecture
       institution: Qingdao University of Technology
       year: 2020
 # Skills